Lynne Hume

-Lynne Hume is an Australian anthropologist of religion whose research interests include Australian Aboriginal spirituality, paganism, consciousness studies, and religious dress.
+Lynne Hume is an Australian anthropologist of religion whose research interests include Australian Aboriginal spirituality, paganism, consciousness studies and religious dress.
 She is an Honorary Associate Professor in Studies in Religion at the University of Queensland.

 Education

 Hume was born in 1940.
-She completed a Bachelor of Arts and a Master of Arts at the University of Calgary.
+She completed a bachelor of arts and Master of Arts degrees at the University of Calgary.
 Her masters thesis was an analysis of a women's pig-killing ritual on Maewo, Vanuatu.
-She went on to complete a Doctor of Philosophy at the University of Queensland.
-Her doctoral thesis, titled 'Yarrabah, Christian phoenix: Christianity and social change on an Australian Aboriginal reserve', was completed in the School of Social Sciences in 1990.
+She went on to complete a doctor of philosophy degree at the University of Queensland.
+Her doctoral thesis, titled "Yarrabah, Christian phoenix: Christianity and social change on an Australian Aboriginal reserve", was completed in the School of Social Sciences in 1990.

 Career

 Hume has taught in Canada and Australia, primarily in the areas of anthropology of religion and spirituality.
 She is an Honorary Associate Professor in Studies in Religion at the University of Queensland.
-Hume has published in areas including paganism, anthropology and the senses; religion and dress; consciousness studies; autoethnography; and convict women in Tasmania in the 1830s.
+She has published in areas including paganism, anthropology and the senses; religion and dress; consciousness studies; autoethnography; and convict women in Tasmania in the 1830s.
 Her book Witchcraft and Paganism in Australia, which is an anthropological study of the Wiccan and wider pagan community in Australia, was first published by Melbourne University Press in 1997.
 It was the first full academic discourse of paganism in Australia.
-One reviewer wrote that "Hume did not look specifically at the uniquely Australian features of contemporary Paganism, and tends toward being "descriptive rather than discursive", thereby appealing more to those "interested in an overview of contemporary Pagan belief and practice than those who wish to explore its wider political or social implications."
+One reviewer wrote that "Hume did not look specifically at the uniquely Australian features of contemporary Paganism, and tends toward being "descriptive rather than discursive", thereby appealing more to those "interested in an overview of contemporary Pagan belief and practice than those who wish to explore its wider political or social implications".

-Hume's book Ancestral Power: The Dreaming, Consciousness and Aboriginal Australians was also published by Melbourne University Press in 2002.
-This work examines how Aboriginal spirituality can offer the non-Indigenous reader insights into 'different dimensions of consciousness and other ways of experiencing the world'.
+Hume's book Ancestral Power: The Dreaming, Consciousness and Aboriginal Australians was published by Melbourne University Press in 2002.
+It examines how Aboriginal spirituality can offer the non-Indigenous reader insights into "different dimensions of consciousness and other ways of experiencing the world".

 Hume is on the editorial board of the Journal of Contemporary Religion, Fieldwork in Religion, and Australian Religion Studies Review.
-She has been interviewed by the Australian Broadcasting Corporation's Radio National program about topics including popular spiritualities, pre-Christian paganism, the future of religion, and fashion and faith.
+She has been interviewed by the Australian Broadcasting Corporation's Radio National program about topics including popular spiritualities, pre-Christian paganism, the future of religion and fashion and faith.